highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

    $INCLUDE highres_data_input.gms

-Within ``highres_data_input.gms`` numerous data files are loaded, such as for the defined spatial levels (regions and zones) as well as the temporal extent, technoeconomic generation and transmission data, the demand data.
+Within ``highres_data_input.gms`` numerous data files are loaded, such as for the defined spatial levels (regions and zones) as well as the temporal extent, technoeconomic generation and transmission data as well as the demand data.
 These are generated in the :ref:`workflow <workflow-label>`.

 The files are loaded through the following code: